 UW-Madison faculty can nominate pre-doctoral students for the program, but pre-doctoral students cannot apply directly to the program themselves.

 Pre-doctoral nominees must apply to or be enrolled in a degree-granting graduate program at the University of Wisconsin-Madison.
-If your application is seriously considered by a program faculty member, he or she may decide to nominate you for consideration by the selection committee by contacting the Training Program in Emotion Research administrator, Jane Lambert, at emotiont32grant@bi.wisc.edu.
+If your application is seriously considered by a program faculty member, he or she may decide to nominate you for consideration by the selection committee by contacting the Training Program in Emotion Research Administrator, Jane Lambert, at emotiont32grant@bi.wisc.edu.
 If you are interested in participating in the program, be sure to discuss this with your prospective advisor.

 Acknowledgments